“The advantage of living at The Knolls,” says resident Richard B., “is the community that we live in.”

 If you prefer to spend time off campus, The Knolls makes it easy with regularly scheduled transportation, planned day trips, and special excursions around town to venues such as art museums, theaters, and restaurants.
 If you enjoy traveling farther distances to visit family or to see new places, you can do so with peace of mind, knowing that your home will be safe and secure.
 Richard travels with a group through Road Scholar, a program that supports domestic and international educational trips, and intellectual programs for adults.

-Richard adds, “One thing that’s so important in making the Knolls such a warm and caring community is the quality of the staff members who support the residents.The dining room and kitchen staff, the concierge, maintenance and housekeeping staff members almost without exception care deeply about our welfare and our needs, and respond cheerfully and respectfully; similarly, the fitness and the cultural affairs staff members share these same warm and supportive characteristics.
+Richard adds, “One thing that’s so important in making the Knolls such a warm and caring community is the quality of the staff members who support the residents.The dining room and kitchen staff, the concierge, maintenance and housekeeping staff members almost without exception care deeply about our welfare and our needs, and respond cheerfully and respectfully; similarly, the fitness and the cultural arts department members share these same warm and supportive characteristics.
 At the same time, there is deep respect for individual privacy on the part of both staff and residents.
 These are important ingredients in making The Knolls a truly unique community.”

 If you don’t see something on the social calendar that appeals to you, feel free to suggest or start your own club, committee, or activity.